What is the ERP Implementation Process?

 Optimizing processes for your business before the implementation will also give employees a chance to understand why current processes are flawed, and therefore be more accepting and willing to apply the new and improved processes.

-Customization your system during the implementation
+Customizing your system during the implementation

 There are multiple benefits to implementing an ERP system for your business, such as having an integrated view of your business processes and improved collaboration and efficiency.
 ERP systems offer many out-of-the-box features, but they might not all suit a company’s specific needs.